How to Read Your Electric Bill: Complete Line-by-Line Guide - article hero image

 Supply Charges and What You Can Shop For

-Supply charges, sometimes called generation or energy charges, are what you pay for the electricity itself.
-This is the portion you can shop for in deregulated states.
+Supply charges (also called generation or energy charges) are what you pay for the electricity itself.
+This is the portion you can shop.

-If you've switched to a competitive supplier, their name shows up on the supply portion of your bill.
-That's how you know the switch went through.
+Switched suppliers?
+Their name shows up on the supply portion.
+That's how you know it went through.

-To figure out your actual supply rate, take your total supply charges and divide by your kWh usage.
-That gives you your effective rate per kWh.
-This is the number you compare against offers from other suppliers.
+To find your actual supply rate: Total supply charges ÷ kWh usage = your effective rate per kWh.
+This is the number to compare against offers.

-Watch out for monthly service fees though.
-Some suppliers tack on an extra five or ten bucks that doesn't show in the per-kWh rate.
-Always check the total supply section, not just the headline rate.
+Watch for monthly service fees.
+Some suppliers tack on $5-10 that doesn't show in the per-kWh rate.
+Check total supply, not just the headline.

 Finding Your Supply Rate